Final FRCR Part A Examination

 How to apply

 Applicants should ensure they have read the guidance notes for applicants and the examination regulations before applying.
-Online applications are now open for the Spring 2017 examination.
-The closing date for applications is Friday 20 January 2017 at 4pm.
+Frequently asked questions are also available.
+Online applications for the Winter 2017 sitting are now closed.

 Sample questions and guidance

-Sample SBA questions and a copy of the answer sheet for the Final FRCR (Part A) examination are provided.
+Sample SBA questions and a copy of the single paper answer sheets for the Final FRCR (Part A) examination are provided.
 Candidates are supplied with a candidate reference sheet for use during the examination.
 This gives information about normal ranges for investigations and frequently used abbreviations.
 Examiners have developed guidance for candidates to help understand the SBA format and how to approach questions - this document also provides questions that have been used previously in the Final FRCR (Part A) examination.
+Examiners have also provided guidance for candidates on TNM Staging - this document explains the knowledge required to answer questions related to this topic.